Our Experienced Long-Term/Short-Term Disability Insurance Attorneys Can Help You

-Long-Term Disability Policy Deadlines and Regulations
+Long-Term/Short-Term Disability Policy Deadlines And Regulations

-Employer sponsored long-term disability insurance is governed by the federal Employee Retirement Income Security Act (ERISA).
+Employer-sponsored long-term/short-term disability insurance is governed by the federal Employee Retirement Income Security Act (ERISA).
 This federal law allows disabled individuals who are denied long-term disability benefits to sue their employer in federal court.
 Knowledge and understanding of this law can be difficult for the average person to comprehend, and mistakes made when filing a claim or disputing a denial of benefits can be hard to overcome.
 Insurance companies are not required to provide much evidence to support their denial of benefits, so crucial evidence must be provided by the plaintiff to prove their medical status.

 Further, the record that is developed during the administrative processing by the insurance company is the only record that will be reviewed by the federal court should you have to sue the insurance company.
-That is why it is crucial that an experience attorney help you with your claim and appeal so that the record is complete should you have to sue.
+That is why it is crucial that an experienced attorney help you with your claim and appeal so that the record is complete should you have to sue.

-Reasons for Denial of Long-Term Disability Benefits
+Reasons For Denial Of Long-Term/Short-Term Disability Benefits

 Being aware of the common reasons for a denial of long-term disability benefits can help claimants avoid delays and appeals, which include:

-- Lack of Medical Evidence: Records of ongoing doctor visits, physical or cognitive therapies, and diagnostic testing are pivotal in proving the severity of the claimant’s illness or injuries.
+- Lack of medical evidence: Records of ongoing doctor visits, physical or cognitive therapies, and diagnostic testing are pivotal in proving the severity of the claimant’s illness or injuries.

-- Missed Deadlines: Deadlines for filing claims and appeals and for submitting evidence are strict.
+- Missed deadlines: Deadlines for filing claims and appeals and for submitting evidence are strict.
 Failure to meet these deadlines can result in a permanent denial of benefits.

-Long-Term Disability Claims Process
+Long-Term/Short-Term Disability Claims Process

 - Understand the conditions covered under your policy and stipulations for approval.